walterrowe/magick-frames/README.md

 1. The Export Recipe exports your selected images to your designated folder
 1. The Export Recipe passes each output filename to the droplet named in "Open with"
-1. The droplet passes the correct options and output filename to the “frame\_it” shell script
+1. The droplet passes the correct options and output filename to the “frame\_it" shell script
-1. The “frame\_it” shell script decorates your output file using the chosen “frame\_it” options
+1. The “frame\_it" shell script decorates your output file using the chosen “frame\_it" options

 This process may seem complicated, but it works quickly and invisibly.
-Open your output folder in Finder icon view before you export, watch as the exported files appear in the folder, and then notice the previews change as they are decorated by “frame\_it”.
+Open your output folder in Finder icon view before you export, watch as the exported files appear in the folder, and then notice the previews change as they are decorated by “frame\_it".

 ## At The Command Line